Follow in the footsteps of Saint Patrick on a pilgrimage walking trail offering some of the best walking in Northern Ireland.

 When to go

 This trip is available from early April till the end of October.
-The flexibility of self guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.
+The flexibility of self-guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.
 Northern Ireland’s climate is oceanic, with cold, rainy winters and mild summers.
 Atlantic weather fronts move relentlessly one after another over the country, resulting in a rapid succession of cloudiness and sunshine, rain showers and subsequent improvements.
-The least rainy city is Armagh, in the southern inland areas, with 810 mm (32 in).
+The least rainy city is Armagh, in the southern inland areas, with 810mm.
 The temperature usually becomes relatively mild by the second half of May, when, however, nights can still be quite cold.
 In return, spring is the least rainy season and the sunniest of the year.
-From June to August, temperatures are enjoyable for walking: average highs are around 18/19°C (64/66 °F).
+From June to August, temperatures are enjoyable for walking: average highs are around 18/19C.

 Click to view travel options

-- Ferry from Cairnryan to Belfast: Sail between Scotland and Northern Ireland 6 times daily in a crossing time from only 2 hours 15 minutes so you can travel when it suits you.
+- Ferry from Cairnryan to Belfast: Sail between Scotland and Northern Ireland six times daily in a crossing time from only 2h 15mins so you can travel when it suits you.

-- Ferry from Liverpool to Belfast: Twice daily direct link from the heart of England to Northern Ireland with crossing time approximately 8 hours with a choice of both day and night sailings.
+- Ferry from Liverpool to Belfast: Twice daily direct link from the heart of England to Northern Ireland with crossing time approximately eight hours with a choice of both day and night sailings.